Swayamjeet7/Grid_forming-_control_of_wind_turbine/README.md

 For calculating the parameters of filter, the `lcl_param.m` function is used.

+Function `EHD_matrices` provides the necessary Extended Harmonics Domain (EHD) matrices for determining the parameters of any particular filter.

 File `L_filter.slx` is the model of system containing L-filter.
 `L_filter_code.m` is the code where parameters of L-filter are evaluated using EHD method and then, are optimized.